alexdjones17/alexdjones17/README.md

 # Hi, 👋 I’m Alexander

 I'm a Poquoson High School and the Governor's School of Science and Technology student.
-I run cross-country and track and am a member of the Excel Club and FCA for Poquoson, and am a member of the chess club and PyCLub for the Governor's School.
+I run cross-country and track and am a member of the Excel Club and FCA for Poquoson, and am a member of the chess club and PyClub for the Governor's School.

 ## Languages